Professional Education

 (talk topic: Burnout)

--2022 Courage to Risk talk attendee (on having ND affirming classrooms) & adult autistic special education educator.
-Said to Kim one year later (at the 2023 CtR conference) when he recognized her in the crowd.
-(Now is one of Kim’s colleague/friends.)
+-2022 Courage to Risk talk attendee, late-diagnosed autistic, and SPED teacher.
+(Said to Kim one year later at the 2023 CtR conference when he recognized her in the crowd.
+Now is one of Kim’s colleagues/friends.)

--2023 ASHA talk attendees when they saw Kim heading toward dinner out near the harbor in Boston.
+-2023 ASHA talk attendees when they saw Kim heading toward dinner later in the evening.